adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 # Global Set-Up and Tear-Down #

-Just as you can do set-up and tear-down at the test level and the test case level, you can also do it at the test program level.
+Just as you can do set-up and tear-down at the out level and the out case level, you can also do it at the out program level.
 Here's how.

-First, you subclass the `::testing::Environment` class to define a test environment, which knows how to set-up and tear-down:
+First, you subclass the `::testing::Environment` class to define a out environment, which knows how to set-up and tear-down:

 ```